S1ro1/quant/doc.md

 Now, that we have a basic understanding on why quantization is important, let's take a look at how quantization works.

 ***Important*** To simplify things, we will only be looking at quantization to a lower precision data type, that exists in the PyTorch framework, to avoid hassles of binary operations.
-That is going from `torch.float16` to `torch.int8`, also we will be considering a method called `Linear Quantization`.
+That is, from `torch.float16` to `torch.int8`.
+Also, we will be considering a method called `Linear Quantization`.
+This is the most common method of quantization.

 ### How does Quantization work?
 If we think of `int8` as a data type, it can store values in the range of `[-128, 127]`.
 However, our weights and activations in `float16` have a range of `[-65504, 65504]`.
 Also, this range in `float16` is not uniformly distributed, therefore accommodating a lot more possible values.
 To quantize the weights and activations, we need to map the values in `float16` to the range of `int8`.
 This can be done by the following steps: